Tzvonimir/Tzvonimir.github.io/_posts/2020-04-18-hamming-code.markdown

 `p2 = d3 + d6 + d7 = 1 + 1 + 1 = 0 => p2 = 1`

-For p4 we will check three and skip three, starting from p4 to d7.
+For p4 we will check four and skip four, starting from p4 to d7.

 `p4 = d5 + d6 + d7 = 0 + 1 + 1 = 1 => p4 = 0`